FTC Safeguards Rule for Auto Dealers: Everything You Need to Know

 The OIC is the person who will run your dealership’s WISP and is responsible for making sure the WISP is planned and implemented properly.
 He or she should be someone with a lot of experience in the automotive world and a strong IT background.

-3. Do you assess your cybersecurity on a periodic basis?
+3. Do you periodically assess your cybersecurity?

 Your OIC can take responsibility for the routine assessments but must have a dedicated team to back him up when going through the process.